Secret Giving

 October 11 | Matthew 6:2-4

 Who doesn’t want others to know what they are giving?
 We have a huge ego problem most of us don’t want to admit.
 We want other people to know our philanthropy efforts.
-We just need that praise from other people.
+We need praise from other people.

 Don’t let people know what you’re doing.
 Give in secret so you don’t receive praise from other people.
 That will be your reward if that’s your goal.
 Seek to receive praise from God and His blessings.
-Praise from people is temporary but God’s blessing lasts a lifetime.
+Praise from people is temporary, but God’s blessing lasts a lifetime.

 Action Step: Find someone today in great need.
 Pour lavish blessings upon them and don’t tell anybody.
 If possible, don’t even let them know you blessed them.

 Jesus, reveal someone in my path today who needs Your blessing.
 Give me the means to pour out blessing on them and fulfill a need they have.
-May you receive the glory!
+May You receive the glory!

 Leave a Reply